FourbeFlo/Lambertus/README.md

 Megander_Eph         |  gold          |  gold           |  282 (11)  |  Kaspar Megander     |  Epistolam ad Ephesios                                |  Henricus Petrus    |  1534  |  Basel       |  https://mdz-nbn-resolving.de/urn:nbn:de:bvb:12-bsb00036972-0  |  München Bayerische Staatsbibliothek  |  Exeg.
 700 m
 Aretius_1-Tim        |  gold          |  gold           |  450(11)   |  Benedictus Aretius  |  in Epistolas ad Timotheum ad Titum et ad Philemonem  |  Jean Le preux      |  1580  |  Morges      |  https://mdz-nbn-resolving.de/urn:nbn:de:bvb:12-bsb10313792-3  |  München Bayerische Staatsbibliothek  |  Exeg.
 53 Beibd.1

-the pages have been chosen at random, with the exception of those marked with an asterisk (*), which are used for the topic-modelling experiment.
+The pages have been chosen at random, with the exception of those marked with an asterisk (*), which are used for the topic-modelling experiment.
 - file nomenclature : name of the exegete_name of the commented epistle abbreviated according to the Vulgate_a letter in alphabetical order if an additional distinction is required
   ex: Brucer_Eph_b

 ### corpus
-the are two corpora in the repository
+The are two corpora in the repository :
 1. the ocr corpus containing gold data for training the model see above and in this [csv file](corpus/corpus_ocr.csv)
 2. the working progress corpus indicating the texts that will be integrated into the work later or are currently being processed.
 For this corpus see [corpus_working_progress](corpus/corpus_working_progress.csv)